nda666/doran-laravel-boilerplate/README.md

 php artisan make:controller ExampleController --pest
 ```

 -   Please warp all CRUD process in controller using Repository pattern design.
+Don't forget to write docblock to generate API Documentation if you write an api controller.
 Example: <br>
     Create a Repository:

     ```shell